-Final Fantasy VIII is the eighth numbered game in the series developed and published by Squaresoft (now Square-Enix).
-It was initially released on the PlayStation, before being later ported to the PC (published by Eidos).
-Final Fantasy VIII continues with a number of elements found in previous games in the series; as illustrated by its use of a 3D engine, high quality cutscenes, and deep story.
-The plot focuses on Squall Leonhart, a cadet of Balamb Garden mercenaries called SeeD.
-SeeD's involvement with a small resistance group fighting against the oppressive Galbadian government blooms into an international crisis in which the young group must protect the world from the actions of an evil sorceress.
-Along the way, the characters unravel their past, and must learn the values of emotion, compassion and sacrifice.
+Final Fantasy VIII is the eighth numbered console installment in the Final Fantasy franchise developed and published by Squaresoft (now Square Enix).
+It was initially released only on PlayStation in 1999 before later being ported to Windows-based PCs in 2000.
+Final Fantasy VIII carries the series' role-playing legacy forward with a number of elements found in previous games, as well as an improved polygonal 3D engine, new pre-rendered cutscenes and an expansive original story.
+The plot focuses on Squall Leonhart, a cadet training at the Balamb Garden military academy in order to join "SeeD," Balamb's elite mercenary force.
+SeeD's involvement with a small resistance group struggling against the oppressive Galbadian government escalates into an international crisis in which Squall's relatively inexperienced squad must protect the world from the wrath of an evil sorceress.
+Along the way, the game's playable cast unravels their forgotten past while learning the values of friendship, compassion and sacrifice.

-The reception of Final Fantasy VIII was largely positive, both critically and commercially.
-Even in the wake of the launch of the Dreamcast on the same day, Final Fantasy VIII became the top selling video game in the United States two days after its release, and held that position for more than three weeks.
-In the Japanese market, 2.5 million copies were sold in the first four days.
-By the end of 1999, more than 6 million copies had been sold.
-Despite such a favorable reaction, certain developments such as the new gameplay system were controversial, which had the effect of polarizing the opinions of both experts and new players alike.
-Nevertheless, Final Fantasy VIII has been generally regarded as a strong iteration of the Final Fantasy series, matching the high standard that had been set by previous titles.
+Reception of Final Fantasy VIII was largely positive both critically and commercially.
+Even in the wake of the North American launch of the Dreamcast on the same day, Final Fantasy VIII became the top-selling video game in the US just two days after its release, and it held that position for more than three weeks.
+In the Japanese market, about 2.5 million copies were sold in the first four days after release.
+By the end of 1999, over six million copies had been sold worldwide.
+Despite Final Fantasy VIII's generally favorable reception, certain new features such as an overhauled magic system and level-scaling encounters were polarizing among players.

 Another significant addition is one that also revolves around the use of magic.
 The draw system is a method of obtaining magic quite apart from the methods seen in Final Fantasy games up to this point.
-Being such a major depart from the series, it may take time for old hands to get adjusted to it, however the logic behind it is quite simple.
 Magic, instead of being learned by characters as they level up, is obtained through the draw system.
 Magic can be drawn from enemies, but also from specific draw points dotted all over the world.

 Up to 100 items of any type of magic can be held at one time.
-The more items of a particular type of magic you have, the more significant effect it will have when junctioned.
+The more items of a particular type of magic the player possesses, the more significant effect it will have when Junctioned.
 When in battle, drawing magic uses up a character's turn, and is not always successful.
-Some magic can only be obtained from monsters in battle, so it is often necessary to attempt drawing magic whenever you encounter a new foe to ensure that rare forms of magic are not missed.
+Some magic can only be obtained from monsters in battle, so it is often necessary to attempt drawing magic whenever a new foe is encountered to ensure that rare forms of magic are not missed.

 There are also invisible draw points throughout the world.
 While invisible, they can be heard by walking near them.
-An ability can be aquired from Siren that allows the player to see all invisible draw points throughout the journey, even when she isn't junctioned to a character.
+An ability can be acquired from Siren that allows the player to see all invisible draw points throughout the journey, even when she isn't Junctioned to a character.

 Triple Triad is a card minigame in Final Fantasy VIII.
 Collecting cards is more than merely a fun break from the core narrative elements of the game, as powerful magic and items can be refined from some of the rarer cards, making it a worthwhile investment of time and resources.
 Triple Triad is played on a three by three grid, where cards of various characters and monsters from the game are laid.
 Each card has a number corresponding to each side of the card, ranging from one to nine, and A which is considered ten.
 The objective of the game is to lay cards as to beat the existing card on the grid with a higher number.
 Adjacent sides of the card are compared, and the card with the higher number will win.
 The ownership of the losing card will be lost on the grid and transferred to the winner.
 The initial turn is determined by a coin flip.
 The winner of the game is determined by the person with the highest number of cards owned on the grid.
 The prize for the winner is taking one or more cards from the loser.
 In addition to the standard rules, there can be additional rules depending on the region.